Roopesht/silent_autopost/Docs/prompt.md

 Here is the feedback from the audience. "xxx"
 Here is the video definition.
 Please update the video definition to make more engaging and satisfying.
 {xxx}

+# Upcoming changes
+Addons:
+1. Add claps, whistles, thumbs up, and other positive gestures.
+2. Pull the youtube trends for the month, and add the trending keywords in the video content.